sinae99/LPIC2-LAB/README.md

 ### Intro

-Setting up and creating a virtual network system that simulates a real-world company, including core services such as DNS, web server, NTP, authentication server, and FTP, along with Splunk and Suricata.
+Setting up and creating a virtual network system that simulates a real-world company, including core services such as DNS, web server, NTP, authentication server, and FTP, along with Suricata (and Splunk in next phases).

 ----------------------------------------------------------------------